orthanc-mirrors/orthanc-book/Sphinx/source/plugins/postgresql.rst

       "MaximumConnectionRetries" : 10,   // New in release 3.0
       "ConnectionRetryInterval" : 5,     // New in release 3.0
       "IndexConnectionsCount" : 1,       // New in release 4.0
-      "TransactionMode": "SERIALIZABLE"  // New in beta version (not released yet) },
+      "TransactionMode": "Serializable", // New in release 6.0 "EnableVerboseLogs": false         // New in release 6.0 },
     "Plugins" : [
       "/home/user/orthanc-databases/BuildPostgreSQL/libOrthancPostgreSQLIndex.so",